The NAFKAM national CAM survey

 NB/ take note:

-All answers to the question about "other therapies used, than the predefined ones" are checked by NAFKAM if they can be classified as CAM or not.
+• All answers to the question about "Other CAM therapies used, than the predefined ones" are quality-checked by NAFKAM if they can be classified as CAM or not.
 This ensures that the figures for total usage of CAM and costs to it, are corrected before further analysis is done.

 Further reading